santisbon/icloud-flatpak/README.md

 ### Known Limitations

 **Window Grouping:** Each service uses a unique `StartupWMClass` (e.g., `icloud-mail`, `icloud-drive`) to help desktop environments treat them as separate applications.
-However, since all services ultimately launch Epiphany, window management behavior may vary depending on:
+However, since all services ultimately launch Chromium, window management behavior may vary depending on:

 - Your desktop environment (GNOME, KDE, etc.)
-- Whether Epiphany's `--application-mode` creates distinct window classes
+- Whether Chromium's `--app` mode creates distinct window classes
 - Desktop compositor settings

 In some cases, all iCloud windows may still group together in the taskbar.
 This is a fundamental limitation of using a browser as the backend for multiple "apps."